jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 takeovers.
 OTP bots extract authentication codes from users by tricking them into providing the OTP sent to them via SMS, authentication apps, or email.
-The cybercriminal loads the victims phone number into the OTP bot, which calls the victim and pretends to be a legitimate service provider.
-The bot tells the victim there has been suspicious activity on their account and asks them to enter the OTP for security verification.
-The entered password is then sent back to the cybercriminal, granting them access to the victims account.
+The cybercriminal loads the victim’s phone number into the OTP bot, which calls the victim and pretends to be a legitimate service provider.
+The bot tells the victim there has been suspicious activity on their account and asks them to enter the OTP for “security verification.”
+The entered password is then sent back to the cybercriminal, granting them access to the victim’s account.
 While robocalls are a common method used by OTP bots, email phishing for authentication codes is also employed.
 The cybercriminal must act quickly once